-It also means that as companies are constantly looking for new ways to step up their content game.
-Regardless as to whether their goal is to get on page one of Google or just to become a thought leader within their niche, they need to find the best writers in order to publish the best content.
+It also means that companies are constantly looking for new ways to step up their content game.
+Regardless of whether their goal is to get on page one of Google or just to become a thought leader within their niche, they need to find the best content writers in order to publish the best content.

-Brands want someone that has an ability to communicate effectively, create content that aligns with their marketing goals and deliver content that’s captivating.
+Brands want someone that has the ability to communicate effectively, create content that aligns with their marketing goals and deliver content that’s captivating.